jabascal/ResPr-UNet-3D-Denoising-Efficient-Pipeline-TF-keras/README.md

 In this repository, we provide and compare the proposed method to 2D and 3D variational and deep learning approaches.

-Learning approaches are trained using efficient tensorflow pipelines for image datasets, based on keras and tf.data.
+Learning approaches are trained using efficient tensorflow pipelines for image datasets, based on keras and tf.data (see below for more details).

+Tensorboard callbacks have been used to visualize losses and denoised images during training.

 ## Data
 Data provided in this repository consist of human thorax CT scans